Doves on my balcony

 (Virginia Beach, Virginia, USA)

 I am not sure why she picked a third story balcony with an abandoned plant pot to nest in, but hopefully I get to watch them grow.
-While it does seem an odd place to pick, they are safe from any animal predators up here.
-So, maybe she was just smart!

 The babies are holding their heads up better today than yesterday.
 Hope you enjoy the pictures!